 - Clothing — Make sure your child does not wear loose clothing that could become caught in the chain or wheel spokes.

 For more tips and information about child bicycle safety, visit the Safe Kids Worldwide and NHTSA websites.

 Children who are injured in a bicycle accident may be entitled to receive compensation for their injuries.
 Parents should consult an experienced Sacramento bicycle accident attorney to discuss legal options for their child.

 Even though minors may have additional time to file a claim under California’s statute of limitations, parents should not wait to contact an attorney.
 Evidence can become more difficult to obtain as more time goes by.
 Furthermore, insurance adjusters can be very persistent in pushing for a settlement.
 It is not in your child’s best interest to settle a claim before discussing the legal ramifications of signing a settlement and release.

 If your child is injured in a bicycle accident, we want to help you protect his or her legal right to receive full compensation from the party who caused the accident.

 Call the Sacramento bicycle accident attorneys of the Tiemann Law Firm at (916) 999-9000 for a free legal consultation.
-Our personal injury lawyers serve clients in Sacramento, Folsom, Roseville, El Dorado Hills and other communities in the greater Sacramento area.
+We handle personal injury cases for clients in Sacramento, Folsom, Roseville, El Dorado Hills and other communities in the greater Sacramento area.